sararosecran/fuv_age/README.md

 isaacson_fuv.py:
 Takes in Isaacson an Fischer 2010 catalog and uses astroquery to pull FUV magnitudes and errors form GALEX.
 Note that it only pulls stars with HIP numbers.
 The rest I pulled seperately.

+ballering_fuv.py:
+Takes in Ballering et al 2013 catalog and uses astroquery to pull FUV magnitudes and errors from GALEX.